amirhesham65/newz-app/README.md

 - The country can be changed in the settings
 - Ability to search with a certain keyword
 - Users can browse news by Topic/Category
+- Users can save articles to read later